-If your basement has occasional water problems, a sump pump can be an inexpensive and relatively easy-to-install aid.
-But keep in mind that installing a sump pump will not address the source of your water problem.
+If your basement has occasional water problems, a sump pump can help remedy the problem and is relatively inexpensive and easy to install.
+But keep in mind that installing a sump pump will not address the source of your water problem; that is, it won't stop water from coming in.
 And if your basement is seriously flooded on a regular basis, a sump pump may not be the best solution.

 Types of Sump Pumps

-There are two types of sump pumps usually installed in houses: submersible pumps are fully concealed in the sum pit, while pedestal pumps are only partially concealed, with the motor resting above the water.
+There are two types of sump pumps usually installed in houses.
+Submersible pumps are fully concealed in the sump pit, while pedestal pumps are only partially concealed, with the motor resting above the water.
 Pedestal sump pumps tend to cost a bit less than submersible models, and they are easier to repair and maintain.
-But submersible pumps are quieter, and therefore a better choice for living areas.
+But submersible pumps are quieter and therefore are a better choice for living areas.

 Sump pumps usually come with long cords, allowing you to plug them into a receptacle protected by a ground fault circuit interrupter (GFCI).
 Do not use an extension cord with a sump pump unless it matches the recommendations of the pump manufacturer.

-Plumbers can usually install sump pumps, but a motivated DIYer can also handle the job.
-If you want to install your own sump pump, plan to spend $300-$500 for materials and the better part of a weekend for the installation.
+Plumbers usually install sump pumps, but a motivated DIYer can also handle the job.
+If you want to install your own sump pump, plan to spend $300 to $500 for materials and the better part of a weekend for the installation.

 Digging a Sump Pit

 With the concrete out of the way, dig the hole to the required depth.
-You want the top of the basin flush with the top of the floor.
+You want the top of the basin to be flush with the floor surface.
 Set the basin in the hole and fill the gaps around the perimeter with gravel.
 Level the gravel 1 inch above the bottom of the floor slab, then fill the remainder of the perimeter gap with concrete.
-Smooth the surface of the concrete with a trowel and allow to set for at least a day.
+Smooth the surface of the concrete with a trowel and allow it to set for at least 24 hours.

 Installing the Sump Pump

-Extend the piping to the outside, allowing water to drain away from the foundation.
-If the grade is not suitably sloped away from the house, you may need to install a dry well outside of the discharge piping to empty into.
-Do not run discharge into sewer or septic systems unless you are sure this is permitted by local building codes.
+If the grade is not suitably sloped away from the house, you may need to install a dry well outside for the discharge piping to empty into.
+Do not run the discharge into a sewer unless you are sure this is permitted by the local building code.

-From time to time you will need to clean debris out of the basin, and if your pump is not activated very often, periodically test it by pouring some water in the basin.
+From time to time, you will need to clean debris out of the basin.
+If your pump is not activated very often, periodically test it by pouring some water in the basin.